 On October 13, 2013, we started Sonshine Ministries Daycare and Preschool, providing childcare for children ages 6 months through 5 years old.

-Our congregation worshiped online to keep everyone safe throughout the beginning of the COVID-19 pandemic.
+Our congregation is worshiping online to keep everyone safe throughout the COVID-19 pandemic.